SEO Friendly Shopping Carts

-Who by and how products are added, how images are created (how many for each product) are key choices a business makes.
+Who by and how products are added.
+How images are created (how many for each product) are among the key choices a business makes.

 Organic search engine results will be an important source of sales.
 The structure and quality of your Shopping Cart is the most critical factor in SEO success.
 Just as you may use 'loss leaders' to attract customers to a retail store, the keywords you promote can make a huge difference to your online visitor numbers.

 Transactions need to be traceable.
 If an issue occurs the ability to trace a transaction from individual logs through to the Payment Gateway is important.